Survivor Support Fund

 - A brief understanding of how the individual in need has experienced sexual exploitation

 - Why the person making the referral believes the applicant is an appropriate candidate to receive this fund

 - How the fund is intended to be used and by when

 - Any additional information you find relevant to this individual’s application for funding

 No late or incomplete applications will be accepted.

-C) Decisions regarding the awarding of funds will be made in early May, 2019 and funds will be dispersed no later than June 1, 2019.
-For all successful applicants, a Follow-Up Questionnaire must be completed and returned to Defend Dignity by July 31, 2019
+C) Decisions regarding the awarding of funds will be made mid-November 2019 and funds will be dispersed no later than December 1, 2019.
+For all successful applicants, a Follow-Up Questionnaire must be completed and returned to Defend Dignity by January 31, 2020.

 Please send any questions or concerns by email to Debbie Pond, Survivor Support Fund Coordinator.